MattRuetz/MattRuetz/README.md

 ### 💞️ I’m looking to collaborate on ...
-- I just love learning, teaching, and creating.
-Any projects that spark my interest and seem to be a challenge that would expand my abilities and knowledge.
+- I just love learning, teaching, and creating - especially all at once.
+- Any projects that spark my interest and seem to be a challenge that would expand my abilities and knowledge, or could help someone else achieve the same.

 ## 📫 How to reach me ...
 ### **Please feel free reach out about any opportunities!**